fetchai/agents-aea/docs/skill.md

 ## Context

-The skill has a `SkillContext` object which is shared by all `Handler`, `Behaviour`, and `Task` objects.
+The skill has a <a href="../api/skills/base#skillcontext-objects">`SkillContext`</a> object which is shared by all `Handler`, `Behaviour`, and `Model` objects.
 The skill context also has a link to the `AgentContext`.
 The `AgentContext` provides read access to AEA specific information like the public key and address of the AEA, its preferences and ownership state.
 It also provides access to the `OutBox`.

 This means it is possible to, at any point, grab the `context` and have access to the code in other parts of the skill and the AEA.

 For example, in the `ErrorHandler(Handler)` class, the code often grabs a reference to its context and by doing so can access initialised and running framework objects such as an `OutBox` for putting messages into.

-Moreover, you can read/write to the _agent context namespace_ by accessing the attribute `SkillContext.namespace`.

 ``` python
 self.context.outbox.put_message(message=reply)
 ```

+Moreover, you can read/write to the _agent context namespace_ by accessing the attribute `SkillContext.namespace`.

 Importantly, however, a skill does not have access to the context of another skill or protected AEA components like the `DecisionMaker`.

 ## What to code